jfitisoff/insite/README.md

 #     given page.
 ```

+Insite has some regression tests that run for this site.
 Some sample code for material.angular.io can be found [here](https://github.com/jfitisoff/insite/tree/master/lib/insite/examples/material_angular_io).

-**Note:** This is not an Angular-specific library.

 # Installation:
 ```